South Hams Recycling Information

 Empty all packaging and rinse clean.

-You can leave labels on all packaging, but place film lids, absorbent pads etc. in your grey bin.
+You can leave labels on all packaging, but place film lids, absorbent pads etc. in your black bin.

 Box 1